helium/HIP/0000-Hotspots-Providing-Redundant-Coverage-Must-Compete-With-First-to-Witness.md

 Suppose 16 hotspots witness a beacon.
 Suppose 4 are invalidated with *Invalidation Reason*.
 This would mean that only 12 total hotspots would be rewarded.
 There is no recurrsion, once a hotspot is denied it no longer competes.
 The number of hotspots invalidated with *Invalidation Reason* do not count towards the total number of hotspots to witness a beacon.

+### Why use resoloution 11 hexes?
+When the distances between hotspots are calculated using hexes, the hotspots are assumed to be at the center of the hex.
+As the resolution increases, the location of the hotspot is more accurate, since the size of the hex containing the hotspot decreases.

 ## Drawbacks
 - May encourage false assertions.
 - May encourage owners to turn off hotspots rather than compete